jmo55/ossec/README.md

-# OSSEC-SETUP-GUIDE Warning: web-ui does not work with PHP 8.x
+# OSSEC-SETUP-GUIDE Warning: web-ui did not work for me with PHP 8.x

 # Getting Started